second-state/how_to_deploy_uniswap/README.md

 ---

+### Disable Unisocks (Optional)
+This [Unisocks contract](https://etherscan.io/address/0x65770b5283117639760beA3F867b69b3697a91dd#code), this [other Uniswap contract](https://etherscan.io/address/0x23B608675a2B2fB1890d3ABBd85c5775c51691d5) and the [hard-coded Unisocks metadata](https://cloudflare-ipfs.com/ipfs/QmNZEeAN1zk6hLoHHREVkZ7PoPYaoH7n6LR6w9QAcEc29h) are deployed against real-world assets (socks) and therefore it makes no sense to include this in the build.
+In order to disable the Unisocks component of this build we need to do the following updates to the code.

+* Comment out the `useSocksController` section of the `./src/hooks/useContract.ts` file

 ### Environment variables

 Open the `.env` and `.env.production` files and update the `REACT_APP_CHAIN_ID` and the `REACT_APP_NETWORK_URL` to suite your needs.